wojtryb/Shortcut-Composer/README.md

 - Allow using "Enclose and fill" tool
 - Fix icon of "Colorize Mask" tool
 - Fix icon of "Colorize Mask" and "Color Sampler" tools
+- Fix scaling issues of Text labels in PieMenu

 ## Requirements
 Shortcut Composer **v1.1.0** Requires krita **5.1.0** or later.